|

 Limit the commits output to ones with author/committer header

-matches any of the given patterns are chosen (similarly for
+of the <pattern> are chosen (similarly for multiple

 --grep-reflog=<pattern>